jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

 TypeError_ is raised when an :ref:`object<classes>` is used in a way that it should not be.
-This will help you understand how to use :ref:`functions` and :ref:`classes`
+This helps understand how to use :ref:`functions` and :ref:`classes`

 *********************************************************************************
 requirements